runspired/runspired.com/_posts/2024-02-01-draft-modern-ember-data-part-2.md

 ensure that wherever the same resource is referenced the same object reference is handed out to you.

-It is even at the heart of how structural polymorphism works in EmberData, as ultimately polymorphism is one resource that acts as though it has multiple identities but has only one true cache-key.
+It is even at the heart of how structural polymorphism works in EmberData.
+In a basic sense, polymorphism is when one resource might acts as though it has multiple identities, but has only one true cache-key.

-I'll dive more into how the Graph and Polymorphism each works in future posts.
+I'll dive more into how the Graph and Polymorphism each works with identity in future posts.

-In this post, I want to explain one thing we got *wrong* with resource identity in the many years before RequestManager, and how RequestManager not only fixes that mistake but in doing so increases the reliability of the cache.
+In this post, I want to explain one thing we got *wrong* with resource identity in the many years before RequestManager, and how RequestManager not only fixes that mistake but in doing so improves the reliability of the cache.

 ## Until RequestManager, the Resource CacheKey was the Request CacheKey.

-A key insight into both the development of Identifiers *and* the development of RequestManager was that to be *powerful*, *flexible* and *composable* our core architecture needed to be *lossless* about how it handled your data.
+A key insight in the development of both Identifiers *and* the RequestManager was that to be *powerful*, *flexible* and *composable* our core architecture needed to be *lossless* about how it handled data it received.

 It is always ok for a developer to decide that certain information is not relevant to what they need from request.
 For instance, response headers, or extra top-level meta